DTStack/molecule/website/docs/quick-start.md

 ## Create a Project in One Line

-We provide an command line tool to create a project quickly.
+We provide a command line tool to create a project quickly.
 It uses [create-react-app](https://github.com/facebook/create-react-app) to create this project.

 ### npx